 Linguistic resources, including translation memories and glossaries, can be the most valuable part of any CAT tool.
-Today, we’ll look into how translators and companies can use these materials to save time and money.
+Today, we’ll look into how corporate translation departments rely on these materials and how they help businesses save money.
 This article is best suited for people who still don’t work with translation memories and glossaries or who’ve just forgotten how easy they are to use.

 To put things simply, a translation memory is a database where everything you’ve previously translated is stored.
-The more translations you complete, the richer the memory becomes.
+The more translations a company completes, the richer the memory becomes.
 Translation memories are made up of translation matches that are in turn comprised of single sentences.

 Translation memories let users benefit over and over again from text they have already translated.
 If a sentence has already been translated once, then there’s no need to ever translate it again: translation memories keep track of all repetitions and matches.
 Texts can either be completely or partially identical, such as when a word has a different form than previously found (contract — contracts).